Holes in Convex and Simple Drawings: Introduction

 To study $k$-holes, we first extend the notion of $k$-gons to simple drawings of~$K_n$.
-A~\emph{$k$-gon} $\calC_k$ is a subdrawing isomorphic to the geometric drawing on $k$ points in convex position; see \Cref{fig:convex}.
-In terms of crossings, a $k$-gon $\calC_k$ is a (sub)drawing with vertices $v_1, \ldots, v_k$ such that $\{v_i,v_\ell\}$ crosses $ \{v_j,v_m\}$ exactly if $i<j<\ell<m$.
+A~\emph{$k$\=/gon}\footnote{ We keep the terminology from the geometric setting and trust that this does not lead to any confusion.} ~$\calC_k$ is a subdrawing isomorphic to the geometric drawing on $k$ points in convex position; see \Cref{fig:convex} for a depiction of an $n$-gon.
+In terms of crossings, a $k$-gon $\calC_k$ is a (sub)drawing with vertices $v_1, \ldots, v_k$ such that $\{v_i,v_\ell\}$ crosses $ \{v_j,v_m\}$ if and only if $i<j<\ell<m$.
 In contrast to the geometric setting where every sufficiently large geometric drawing contains a $k$-gon, simple drawings of complete graphs do not necessarily contain $k$-gons~\cite{Harborth98_emptytriangles}.
 For example, the twisted drawing $\calT_n$ depicted in \Cref{fig:twisted} does not contain any 5-gon.
 In terms of crossings, $\calT_n$~can be characterized as a drawing of $K_n$ with vertices $v_1, \ldots, v_n$ such that $\{v_i, v_m\}$ crosses $\{v_j, v_{\ell}\}$ exactly if $i<j<\ell<m$.
-A theorem by Pach, Solymosi and T\'oth~\cite{PachSolymosiToth2003} states that, for every~$k$, every sufficiently large simple drawing of $K_n$ contains $\calC_k$ or~$\calT_k$.
-The currently best known estimate is due to Suk and Zeng~\cite{SukZeng2022} who showed that every simple drawing of $K_n$ with $n > 2^{9 \cdot \log_2(a)\log_2(b) a^2 b^2}$ contains $\calC_a$ or~$\calT_b$.
+A~theorem by Pach, Solymosi and T\'oth~\cite{PachSolymosiToth2003} states that, for every~$k$, every sufficiently large simple drawing of~$K_n$ contains $\calC_k$ or~$\calT_k$.
+The currently best known estimate is due to Suk and Zeng~\cite{sz-2024-upcstg} who showed that every simple drawing of $K_n$ with $n > 2^{9 \cdot \log_2(a)\log_2(b) a^2 b^2}$ contains $\calC_a$ or~$\calT_b$.
 Convex drawings, which we define in the next paragraph, are a class of drawings nested between geometric drawings and simple drawings.
 In particular, convex drawings do not contain $\calT_5$ as a subdrawing.
-Hence every convex drawing of $K_n$ contains a $k$-gon $\calC_k$ with $k = (\log n)^{1/2-o(1)}$.
+Hence every convex drawing of $K_n$ contains a $k$-gon $\calC_k$ for some $k = (\log n)^{1/2-o(1)}$.